Updated March 31, 2026

 - Workers' compensation is required in New Mexico for businesses with 3 or more employees, subject to the listed exemptions.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so lease terms may affect what your doggy daycare needs to show before opening.
+- Most commercial leases in New Mexico require proof of general liability coverage, so lease terms may affect what your doggy daycare needs to show before opening.

 - Commercial auto minimum liability in New Mexico is $25,000/$50,000/$10,000 if your daycare uses covered vehicles for business purposes.